Publications

 Book chapters

 Baydag, R. M. (2024).
 Positions of Established and Emerging Powers Towards Climate Finance: The Cases of Germany and Korea, in Klingebiel, S. et al. (eds.)
 Emerging trends in international development and green transitions: A focus on Korea and Germany.
-Cham: Palgrave Macmillan, 39-52. [open access here]
+Palgrave Macmillan Cham , 39-52. [open access here]

 Baydag, R. M. (2021).
 Middle powers in international development cooperation: Assessing the roles of South Korea and Turkey, in Chaturvedi, S. et al. (eds.)
 The Palgrave handbook of development cooperation for achieving the 2030 agenda: Contested collaboration.
 Cham: Palgrave Macmillan. [open access here]

 Baydag, R. M., Klingebiel, S. & Marschall, P. (2018).
 Shaping the patterns of development cooperation: A comparative analysis of seven bilateral donors and the European Union.
-Discussion Paper 22, Bonn: German Development Institute. [available here]
+(DIE Discussion Paper 22).
+German Development Institute. [available here]

 Work in progress

-„Interests, ideas, leaders: What drives development policy in emerging OECD donors?“
+„Interests, ideas, leaders: What drives development policies of emerging OECD donors?“

 „Europe’s geoeconomic turn without aid?
 Domestic politics of German and British development policy preferences.“

-„Dividing at Home, cooperating abroad: Turkey’s populist foreign aid policy.“
+„Dividing at home, cooperating abroad: Turkey’s populist foreign aid policy.“ (for a special issue at TWQ).

 „Parsing populist leaders’ policy space: Domestic politics theories of IPE, personalistic-plebiscitary decision-making, and international economic conflicts“ (co-authored with S. Fouquet).